Karman Project: History

-In 2025, Karman launched the Space Peace Prize to champion critical peace efforts in the space domain.
+In October 2025, Karman launched the Space Peace Prize, to champion critical peace efforts in the space domain.
 In the same year, the annual fellowship week was hosted in Bangalore, India.

-In previous years the annual fellowship has been hosted in Bulgaria (2024) by EnduroSat.
-The Maldives Space Research Organization hosted Karman in Malé, with the Hithadhoo School and Six Senses Laamu in 2023.
-Normandy, France in 2022 and Dubai, UAE in 2021.

 Fellows

-Every year up to 15 fellows are selected to participate in the program, with an additional runner up class denoted as Karman Pioneers.
-Many of the fellows have notable histories which lends to their selection and leadership delevelopment within the industry.
+Every year up to 15 fellows are selected to participate in the program, with an additional runner-up class denoted as Karman Pioneers.
+Many of the fellows have notable histories, which lends to their selection and leadership development within the industry.